Ashwagandha Review: Which Brands Actually Work?

 Consumers who have considered purchasing an ashwagandha supplement have likely come across something called “KSM-66.”

 KSM-66 is a patented ashwagandha extract which is “full-spectrum,” meaning it maintains the same ratio of active chemicals in the extracted version as in the dry herb.
-The company which manufactures it, called Ixoreal Biomed, also claims to use no leaves in the formulation; only ashwagandha root.

 We haven’t come across any clinical research suggesting that KSM-66 is more effective than non-patented ashwagandha extract.

 There are many clinical trials suggesting KSM-66 ashwagandha is effective, and also many clinical trials suggesting that non-branded ashwagandha is effective.
-We don't currently believe it's worth paying a premium for KSM-66 ashwagandha.

 Is Ashwagandha Contaminated?

 A 2010 medical review on heavy metal accumulation in various medicinal plants found ashwagandha to show “very high metal bioaccumulation.”
-The levels of heavy metals absorbed by ashwagandha were significantly higher than all other plants examined.

 This doesn't mean that all ashwagandha supplements are contaminated; it just highlights the importance of choosing a reputable brand, because a low-quality ashwagandha brand may expose consumers to levels of heavy metals above safe thresholds.

 One way to check the contaminant levels for different ashwagandha brands is to read ConsumerLab's review of ashwagandha supplements.
-ConsumerLab is a third-party, independent lab testing company that publishes off-the-shelf test results of popular brands.

 Their ashwagandha review, linked above, analyzed 16 different ashwagandha supplements and only 11, or 69%, passed both label accuracy and purity tests.

-Our Top Ashwagandha Picks
+Our Top Ashwagandha Pick

-Organic India Ashwagandha Capsules is the best-priced ashwagandha supplement that passed ConsumerLab testing, costing only $20.99 for 90 capsules at the time of updating this article.
-This product is a raw powder and will be less potent than an ashwagandha extract.
+Organic India Ashwagandha Capsules is the best-priced ashwagandha supplement that passed ConsumerLab testing, costing only $0.36 per serving at the time of updating this article.

-Organic India's supplement was accurately labeled according to the test results (meaning it contained the phytonutrients in ashwagandha at the same dose that the brand claims on its label), and did not exceed thresholds for heavy metal contamination.
+Organic India's supplement was accurately labeled according to ConsumerLab's test results (meaning it contained the phytonutrients in ashwagandha at the same dose that the brand claims on its label), and did not exceed thresholds for heavy metal contamination.

 Stay up-to-date on our research reviews